 When I first put the silhouette designs side by side, I was stunned by how perfectly it illustrated the tension between dark and light — the concept of the entire magazine.
 I had to dedicate a full two-page spread to it.

 The silhouettes of athletic action were an iconic part of the Mexico ’68 design system, and there is so much power in the way the protesters subverted this design with their own message.

-One of the things I love most about working in design, is when a project changes your perspective on something, or it teaches you something interesting and important.
-This project was an eye-opening look into one of the most significant events in Mexican history, and it has had lasting effects to today’s culture and politics in Mexico.
-And now, whenever I meet someone from Mexico, or spend time with a friend who is Mexican, I feel like I understand them just a little better.
+One of the things I love most about working in design, is when a project changes your perspective, or it teaches you something interesting and important.
+This project was an eye-opening look into one of the most significant events in Mexican history, which had lasting effects on the culture and politics of Mexico.
+Now, whenever I meet someone from Mexico, or spend time with a friend who is Mexican, I feel like I understand them just a little better.

 Designed and edited by Justin Penner.